AnicetNgrt/flore1/README.md

 ## <a name="refresh"></a>Refresh [class](#classes)
-The Refresh class executes a stack of functions that you "feed" it with every time you tell it to "do" it.
-It constantly calculates execution time and calls the functions you fed it with accordingly, while also incrementing faster/slower all of it's stack function's `.i` attribute,
+The Refresh class executes a stack of functions that you "fed" it with every time you tell it to "do" it.
+It constantly calculates execution time and calls the functions you fed it with accordingly, while also incrementing faster/slower all of it's stack function's `.i` attribute depending on whether the execution latency keeps up or not with the Refreshes execution rate goal.
 ### <a name="refresh-methods"></a>Methods
 - [\_\_init\_\_](#refresh-init)
 - [terminate](#refresh-terminate)